 This little launch spiked my product’s BSR to 5,000 and got me my first 21 reviews first week after the products shipped out.

 As you probably know, it is nice to see a spike in sales ranks but it will drop and fade away if you do nothing to maintain it.
 For my product I realized: at a BSR of about 10,000 I would only sell 1 unit per day and at a BSR of 5,000 I would sell 6 /day.

-Strategy of keeping a minimum BSR allowed me some stability when forecasting new orders from my supplier.
+The strategy of keeping a minimum BSR allowed me some stability when forecasting new orders from my supplier.

-I know, this method is far from perfect and clearly won’t make you rich overnight, but it allow you to stay lean as possible and conserve resources until you are ready to scale up.
+I know, this method is far from perfect and clearly won’t make you rich overnight, but it allows you to stay lean as possible and conserve resources until you are ready to scale up.